fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

 The parameters are as follows:

 -   MessageToken indicates the body of the returned message.
 Use `MessageToken.getMessage()` to get the message body.
-MessageToken is required when you reply to ACKs manually.
+MessageToken is required when you send ACKs manually.

     A message body example is as follows: